Designer Tomas Maier quits Bottega Veneta

 Kering acquired Bottega Veneta in 2001, when Kering was known as Gucci Group.
 Mr Maier was appointed that same year.

-Mr Maier oversaw everything, including the design of the products, the architecture of the stores and the brand's image - "anything," as he told The New Yorker for a 2011 profile, "that involves creative".
+He oversaw everything, including the design of the products, the architecture of the stores and the brand's image - "anything", as he told The New Yorker for a 2011 profile, "that involves creative".

-Even in a time of constant designer departures and arrivals, Mr Maier had retained his place at Bottega Veneta.
+Even in a time of constant designer departures and arrivals, he had retained his place at Bottega Veneta.
 In an age of three-year contracts, he has been with the label for 17 years.

 Bottega Veneta itself has been working to increase visibility this year.
 In February, it opened its largest store in the world, on Madison Avenue in Manhattan, and celebrated by bringing its runway show from Milan to New York Fashion Week.